Generalized theta functions, projectively flat vector bundles and noncommutative tori: Abstract

 \section{Abstract}

-In this paper, the well known relationship between theta functions and Heisenberg group actions thereon is resumed by merging complex algebraic and noncommutative geometry: in essence, we describe Hermitian-Einstein vector bundles on 2-tori via representations of noncommutative tori, thereby reconstructing Matsushima's setup~\cite{Matsushima} and making the ensuing Fourier-Mukai-Nahm (FMN) aspects transparent.
+In this paper, the well-known relationship between theta functions and Heisenberg group actions thereon is resumed by combining complex algebraic and noncommutative geometric techniques in that we describe Hermitian-Einstein vector bundles on 2-tori via representations of noncommutative tori, thereby reconstructing Matsushima's setup~\cite{Matsushima} and elucidating the ensuing Fourier-Mukai-Nahm (FMN) aspects.
 We prove the existence of noncommutative torus actions on the space of smooth sections of Hermitian-Einstein vector bundles on 2-tori preserving the eigenspaces of a natural Laplace operator.
 Motivated by the Coherent State Transform approach to theta functions~(\cite{FMN, Tyurin}), we extend the latter to vector valued thetas and develop an additional algebraic reinterpretation of Matsushima's theory making FMN-duality manifest again.

 \begin{footnotesize}

 \textbf{Keywords}: Hermitian-Einstein vector bundles; generalized theta functions; Heisenberg groups; Fourier-Mukai transform; noncommutative tori.

 \textbf{MCS 2020}: 14 K 25; 32 L 05; 14 F 06; 58 B 34. \end{footnotesize}